garabavlad/MovieAPI/readme.txt

 Readme:

+This project is an API that was built to process and enquiry data.
+Currently the data is stored in-memory using Entity Framework.

+Currently, the API endpoints are:

+* GET /api/A/{title}&{Rating}&{ReleaseYear}&{Genres} - returns a list of movies that satisfies the search criteria.
+Note that Genres is a list and can be inserted repeatedly.
+* GET /api/B/ - returns the top 5 higest rated movies.
+* GET /api/C/{username} - returns the top 5 highest rather movie for an user.
+* POST/PUT /api/D/{Username}&{MovieTitle}&{Rating} - Adds or Updates a review for an user for a movie.

 The API has multiple layers:
 * BaseLayer - responsible for the very fundamental classes for our API.
+* Entity Layer - the model classes.
+* DataLayer - processes the data directly.
+* Business Layer - All the processes that are not high level or are not touching the data directly from context.

 Future ToDos: